 It's good to purchase organic apples whenever possible as commercial apples are on the list of highly sprayed fruits.

-Apple trees are one of those fruit species, like fig trees, that when planted by a natural water source, grow very well as a wild species.
-We always promote consuming a portion of wild edibles as they can provide beneficial levels of nutrition that we don't normally get in the average diet.
+Apple trees are one of those fruit species, like fig trees, that once established in the landscape, grow very well as a wild species..
+We always promote consuming a portion of wild foods in the diet as they can provide beneficial levels of nutrition that we don't normally get from commercially-grown foods.

 In the U.S., wild apple trees often remain from colonial days when they were once a significant fruit crop for many homesteads.
 Wild apples commonly have a very crisp hard texture, pleasant tartness and subtly sweet flavor.
 They are also usually smaller than commercial cultivars.